tan-zhuoting/Final-Project/README.md

 ### Day 16
 - Today I finished designing the graphics of my Qt app and added the manu, message box feature and finished connecting it to the read file feature I already have.
 - I have an idea for the choice `a` now and will continue working on choice `a` while also completing the Qt app.

+### Day 17
+- I continue designing my Qt app and implementing the features.
+- I want to find a way to input the data.txt file so that I don't have to put it under the same folder and change name every time.
+I could input any file and it would work fine too.
+- I now know how to add the submodule to my final project repository.
+I will add it once the Qt project is completely finished.